agile-ts/documentation/docs/main/Introduction.md

 our [Quick Start](./Installation.md) Guides, where you learn the basics about how to use AgileTs in a specific Framework.
 After knowing the ground concept of AgileTs, we recommend checking out the [Style Guides](./StyleGuide.md).
 The Style Guides will help you to get some inspiration on structuring a scalable application using AgileTs.
 Now you are ready to use AgileTs wherever you want.
-In case you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.
-In case you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).
+If you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.
+And in case you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).

 ## 👮 Data Flow